Introduction

 Linux Python:

-You can download the latest version here and extract the python scripts manually, or get the latest version from git:
+You can get the latest version from git:

 These commands will create a tenfingers folder in your HOME folder and download the python files into it.